Bridging the Gap between Koopmanism and Response Theory: Using Natural Variability to Predict Forced Response: Numerical experiments

 To test the linear response properties of the system, we consider two different types of perturbation: a uniform perturbation $\mathbf{X}_1(\mathbf{x}) = (1,0)$ which is equivalent to tilting the potential $V(x,y)$ in the $x$-direction, and a space-dependent perturbation equivalent to varying the distance between the two minima $\mathbf{x}^* = (\pm 1,0)$ of the wells as $\mathbf{x}^* \to \mathbf{x}^* \pm (\varepsilon T(t),0)$.
 It is simple to see that such perturbation corresponds to a profile $\mathbf{X}_2(\mathbf{x}) = (4x,0)$.
 The Green's functions associated with these perturbations are then correlation functions involving the observables

 As we have access to the analytic form of the invariant density \eqref{eq: inv dens db well}, we have

 so we can simplify these expressions:

 These are functions that are already written as a combination of just three of our dictionary functions, so it is straightforward to obtain a decomposition in terms of $\varphi_j(\mathbf{x})$.
 The response of the observable $f(x,y) = x$ to the uniform perturbation $\mathbf{X}_1$ is plotted in Figure \ref{fig: GFs 2well} (a), where results of spectral decomposition are seen to agree well with numerical experiments.
 The Green's function exhibits two distinct timescales: rapid initial decay, followed by a much slower decay to zero.
 This suggests that $\Gamma_1$ projects strongly on eigenfunctions $\varphi_j$, $j>1$, and so terms in the sum given in Eq. \eqref{eq: spectral Green 1 version} with $k>1$ dominate at early times, with a crossover to slower decay set by $\lambda_1$ at $t \approx 1/|\lambda_2| \approx 0.5$, as clear from the inset in Figure \ref{fig: GFs 2well} (a). \\ We note that $\Gamma_2$ is an even function of $x$.
-Hence, any observable that is odd in $x$ will have a vanishing response to the perturbation $\mathbf{X}_2$. we consider then response of the observable $f(x,y) = x^2 + y^2$.
+Hence, any observable that is odd in $x$ will have a vanishing response to the perturbation $\mathbf{X}_2$.
+We consider then response of the observable $f(x,y) = x^2 + y^2$.
 Again, Figure \ref{fig: GFs 2well} (b) shows good agreement between our spectral decomposition method and direct numerical response experiments.
-As there is no projection onto the slow-decaying, leading term in \eqref{eq: spectral Green 1 version}, the decay of this Green's function is exponential on a much faster time scale than in the case portrayed in Figure \ref{fig: GFs 2well} (a). }}
+As there is no projection onto the slow-decaying, leading term in \eqref{eq: spectral Green 1 version}, the decay of this Green's function is exponential on a much faster time scale than in the case portrayed in Figure \ref{fig: GFs 2well} (a). \\ We tested the robustness of our method by varying the length $T$ of the trajectory used to evaluate the Kolmogorov properties.
+For each $T$, we performed an ensemble of $60$ independent realisations and tracked the average and standard deviation of our estimate.
+Figure \ref{fig: GFs 2well} (b) shows that robust and reliable response properties are well identified with a trajectory as short as $T = 500$.
+On the contrary, Figure \ref{fig: GFs 2well} (a) shows that longer trajectories are needed to obtain an unbiased estimate of the Green's function, with its standard deviation decreasing, as expected, for longer trajectories. \\ Such difference in data requirement between panel (a) and (b) in \ref{fig: GFs 2well} is to be expected.
+Panel (b) refers to observables that are agnostic to the interwell dynamics, that is, they do not distinguish between the two wells.
+On the contrary, Panel (a) corresponds to the observable $f(x,y) = x$ which is strongly affected by the hopping of the system between the two wells.
+To properly estimate dynamical properties of such observables the training data should include visits to both wells.
+Since we are using an ergodic sampling, observing transitions between the wells in the training data is rare and longer trajectories are needed to properly sample the full phase space. }